ketchbrookanalytics/fcall/README.md

   codes/definition mapping.
-For example, the `RCB` Call Report data includes the column `INV_CODE`; the `RCB__INV_CODE` internal dataset in {fcall} provides the mapping between these integer codes and the associated plain-Englihs definitions for each.
+For example, the `RCB` Call Report data includes the column `INV_CODE`; the `RCB__INV_CODE` internal dataset in {fcall} provides the mapping between these integer codes and the associated plain-English definitions for each.

 To streamline data retrieval and usage, a dedicated function named `get_codes_dict()` has been integrated into the package.
 This function